blampe/rreading-glasses/README.md

 ## Self-hosting

-An image is available at [`blampe/rreading-glasses`](https://hub.docker.com/r/blampe/rreading-glasses).
+Images are available at [`blampe/rreading-glasses`](https://hub.docker.com/r/blampe/rreading-glasses).
+The `latest` tag uses G——R—— for metadata and the `hardcover` tag uses [Hardcover](https://hardcover.app).
+See the table below for a summary of the differences between the two.

-It requires a Postgres backend (any version).
+A Postgres backend (any version) is required.

 Two docker compose example files are included as a reference:
 `docker-compose-gr.yml` and `docker-compose-hardcover.yml`.